carpentries-incubator/genome-mining/_episodes/02-antismash.md

 #### Exercises and discussion

 > ## Exercise 2: NCBI and antiSMASH webserver
 > Run antiSMASH web server over _S. agalactiae_ A909.
-First explore the
+First, explore the
 > NCBI assembly database to obtain the accession.
 Get the id of your results.
 >
 > > ## Solution
 > > 1.
 Go to [NCBI](https://www.ncbi.nlm.nih.gov/) and search _S. agalactiae_ A909.
 > > 2.
-Choose assembly database and copy the GenBank sequence Id in the bottom of the site.
+Choose the assembly database and copy the GenBank sequence ID at the bottom of the site.
 > > 3.
 Go to [antiSMASH](https://antismash.secondarymetabolites.org/#!/start)
 > > 4.
 Choose the accession from NCBI and paste `CP000114.1`
 > > 5.
-Run antiSMASH and paste in the collaborative document your results id
+Run antiSMASH and paste into the collaborative document your results id
 > >  example ` bacteria-cbd13a47-8095-495f-957c-dcf58c261529`
 > > {: .output}
 > {: .solution}
 {: .challenge}

-> ## Exercise 3: Run antiSMASH over _thermophilus_
+> ## Exercise 3: (*Optional exercise ) Run antiSMASH over _thermophilus_
 > Try Download and annotate _S. thermophilus_ genomes strains LMD-9 (MiBiG), and strain CIRM-BIA 65 reference genome.
 > With the following information, generate the script to run antiSMASH only on the _S. thermophilus_ annotated genomes.
 >